Software Planning saves Time and Money

 In this aspect our good documentation is also advantageous, since it porting can lead to adjustment difficulties, which can be better eliminated with clear evidence.

-Documentation the Alpha and Omega of good programming work
+Documentation the Alpha and Omega of good Programming Work

 Documentation is performed at many levels of software development, and is therefore also intended for different stakeholders.
 Such documentation includes the requirements definition, data dictionary, analysis, development and implementation documentation, the test and error logs, and the program description.
 The end user is only interested in the program description so that they can operate the software properly.
 All other documentation is claimed by the development team and the client.